 Feral hogs also known as wild pigs menace native wildlife, damage habitats, and inhabit 79% of Texas acreage.
 Exclusion fencing for hogs is essential; these vermin that cause approximately $52 million in damages to Texas agriculture annually.

-Effective fencing is one method of eliminating pig damage and reducing economic impact on valuable agricultural land or where other control techniques are not possible.
+Effective fencing is one method of eliminating wild pig damage and reducing economic impact on valuable agricultural land or where other control techniques are not possible.

 Exclusion Fencing for Hogs

 Depending on the operation to be protected, there are a number of high-tensile wire mesh designs that work well to exclude wild hogs.
 These mesh fences range in height from 42 to 96 inches and can be used for horse, cattle, sheep, goat, deer and exotic animal containment.